 The Dutch Foundation of Innovation Welfare 2 Work (DFW2W) is an independent, non-profit organisation, based in the Rotterdam Region (Holland), which supports professionals (e.g. European institutes, municipalities, councils, provinces, governments, employment agencies, training providers, youth work organisations, non-profit organisations) and young people (aged 14-35) to reach their full potential in the fields of youth work, youth employment, job matching & mobility, traineeship, education, income, social innovation, inclusion, welfare, young entrepreneurs,

-DFW2W is launching new initiatives in 2018, focused on young people between the ages of 18 and 30 to boost youth employment, branding yourself Social Media Savvy, and to improve and modernise education, more investment in skills of young people, and better opportunities to learn, work and study abroad.
-One of the new initiatives is the Youth WorkNet project.
+The Dutch Foundation is launching new initiatives in 2019, focused on young people between the ages of 18 and 30 to boost youth employment, branding yourself Social Media Savvy (I am Back – see also the most recent news item !), and to improve and modernise education, more investment in skills of young people, and better opportunities to learn, work and study abroad.
+One of the new initiatives is the Elevate project.